 North East England is steeped in an engineering tradition with universities and colleges specialising on new innovative engineering practices to equip workers with the skills they need.
 The region’s five universities are critical partners in the offshore energy sector.
 They have research and technology expertise in a vast range of relevant fields such as marine engineering, design technology, offshore wind engineering, data analytics, and energy efficiency.

-- Newcastle College’s Energy Academy offers qualifications up to degree level in energy technology, manufacturing, maintenance and apprenticeships and have recently lunched the world’s most advanced Immersive Hybrid Reality (iHR) offshore wind training facility
+- Newcastle College’s Energy Academy offers qualifications up to degree level in energy technology, manufacturing, maintenance and apprenticeships and has recently launched the world’s most advanced Immersive Hybrid Reality (iHR) offshore wind training facility.